normalize/normalize.github.io/api/nlz.md

 npm install -g nlz
 ```

-`nlz(1)` only supports node v0.10,
+`nlz(1)` supports node v0.10+,
-but you should use node v0.11+ for better performance as generators are extensively used in the source code.
+but you should use node v0.11+ for better performance
+as generators are extensively used in the source code.

 Be sure to globally install any transforms you'd like to use as well.